Kristian3333/Kristian3333.github.io/_pages/teaching.md

 nav_order: 5
 ---

+•Invited speaker at The Institute for Science in Society colloqium: The Scientific Understanding Test (Nijmegen, 2023)

 •Invited speaker in seminar on How  Large Language Models increase scientific understanding in physics.
 Institute for Mathematics, Astrophysics and Particle Physics  (2023, Nijmegen)

 •Hybrid Workshop on the Philosophy of Large Language Models (Eindhoven, 2023): The Understanding Test